Wesley Bryan takes RBC Heritage in South Carolina homecoming

 The 23-year-old Schniederjans, five shots behind when the round began, made it all up and was out front with five front-nine birdies.
 Competing for his first PGA Tour win at the tricky Pete Dye layout proved too daunting for the inexperienced Schniederjans.
 He missed makeable birdie tries on the 13th, 14th and 15th, then failed to get in for par after hitting into the bunker on the par-3 17th.

+''It was a great week and a good experience on the back,'' Schniederjans said. ''I tried to win the golf tournament and I came up a little short maybe this time.
+But another good experience Sunday.''

 Donald appeared done after driving out of bounds on the second hole and leaving the birdie-able par-5 with a double-bogey seven.
-Then Donald, a modern-day Harbour master, made five birdies in a 10-hole stretch to tie for the top before Bryan moved in front
+Then Donald, a modern-day Harbour master, made five birdies in a 10-hole stretch to tie for the top before Bryan moved in front.

+''Obviously, it's a place I feel comfortable and I like and I've had a lot of success,'' he said. ''I've got to just keep pounding away.
+And, hopefully, I'll get there.''

 Dufner had hoped to channel Master winner Sergio Garcia's approach of lowering expectations in the final round and let the talent shine through.
 Dufner was 14 under after a birdie on No. 2, but bogeyed three of the next six holes to fall back.
 He scrapped back within a shot before his chances ended for good on the 13th hole.